PacificBiosciences/smrtflow/docs/cookbook.rst

 1. Take a collection UUID of one of collection objects received in the previous response.
 The collection UUIDs can be found in the "uniqueId" fields.

-For **complete** collections, the collection UUID will be the same as the UUID of the subreadset for that collection.
+For **complete** collections, the collection UUID will be the same as the UUID of the SubreadSet for that collection.

 Make sure that the collection whose “uniqueId” field you take has the field “status” set to “Complete”.
 This is because obtaining dataset reports based on the collection UUID as described below will **only** work if the collection is **complete**.
-If the collection is **not** complete, the subreadset does not exist yet.
+If the collection is **not** complete, the SubreadSet does not exist yet.

 Retrieve the QC reports that correspond to this collection: Use the collection UUID obtained in the previous step in the GET request with the following endpoint: